An Introduction to Terraform Environment Variables

 What Is a Terraform Environment Variable?

 Environment variables are like parameters or arguments of a function.
 They can be defined in a separate file and used throughout your configuration.
-The purpose of a Terraform tool is to have the same infrastructure provisioning across environments.
+Terraform enables consistent infrastructure provisioning across environments.

-Still, there are a few things that will vary from one environment to another, such as database credentials, DNS, etc. So, instead of hardcoding these values and maintaining multiple copies of almost similar configuration, Terraform allows us to parameterize our configuration using environment variables.
+Still, there are a few things that will vary from one environment to another, such as database credentials, DNS, etc. So, to avoid hardcoding environment-specific values and maintaining multiple copies of almost similar configuration, Terraform allows us to parameterize our configuration using environment variables.

 How to Define Terraform Environment Variables

-In order to use them you need to define them first inside a file somewhere in your configuration.
-The syntax for defining it is, as below:
+In order to use them, you must first define them in a Terraform configuration file.
+The syntax for defining it is as follows:

 Definition